fpsvogel/fpsvogel.com/src/_posts/2022-12-06-rails-service-objects-alternative-to-organize-business-logic.md

 ## Then along came Rails

-I learned Rails and got my first programming job working on a Rails app of over two hundred thousand lines of Ruby code, plus React views. **Suddenly things didn't make so much sense anymore.** I often didn't (and still don't) know where a piece of code belongs.
-Let's even set aside React views and the duplication of backend logic that I find hard to resist when writing a React view.
-Let's focus **only on backend Ruby code**: *even there* I find myself indecisive when trying to decide where to put a new piece of code.
+I learned Rails and got my first programming job working on a Rails app with 200k lines of Ruby code, plus React views. **Suddenly things didn't make so much sense anymore.** I often didn't (and still don't) know where a piece of code belongs.
+Let's even set aside React views and the duplication of back-end logic that I find hard to avoid when writing a React view.
+Let's focus **only on back-end Ruby code**: *even there* I find myself indecisive when trying to decide where to put a new piece of code.

-The most convenient place for that new bit of code is an existing Active Record model, but when I'm crawling through a huge model I'm reminded that maybe I should think hard about where to put this code.
+The most convenient place for that new bit of code is an existing Active Record model, but when I'm crawling through a model over a thousand lines long, I'm reminded that maybe I should think hard about where to put this code.
 So I turn to alternative places, but then I'm faced with a jungle of service objects and variously-located POROs 😵‍💫

 I usually find a tolerable solution, but in the end I always wonder: where does business logic really belong? 🤔

 ## Two philosophical camps?

-As I looked through discussions of this question in the Ruby community, I noticed that most answers came from one of two "sides": **advocates** and **opponents** of service objects.
-In reality it's a bit more nuanced than that: advocates might propose a pattern that is a more sophisticated version of service objects, and many opponents admit that careful OOP design is important to augment Rails' MVC structure.
+As I looked through discussions of this question in the Ruby community, I noticed that most answers came from one of two groups: **advocates** and **opponents** of service objects.
+In reality it's a bit more nuanced than that: advocates typically use other design patterns in addition to service objects, and opponents often agree that MVC pattern built into Rails does not scale indefinitely.

 But the reason I lump them into two camps is that **each has a different approach** to the fundamental question I posed earlier: ***How should the app interact with the database?*** In the context of Rails, this question can be rephrased like this: ***What should an Active Record model represent?***